-EASE is a program that provides tuition assistance to Florida undergraduate students attending an eligible private, non-profit Florida college or university.
+EASE is a program that provides tuition assistance to Florida undergraduate students attending an eligible private, non-profit Florida University or university.
 Eligible students must meet Florida's residency requirements for receipt of state student financial aid by maintaining Florida residency for purposes other than education for a minimum of 12 consecutive months before the first day of class of the academic term for which funds are requested.
 All recipients must be enrolled full time (12 or more credit hours per term) and earn 12 credit hours each semester and maintain a 2.0 GPA.
-Students must also complete Free Application for Federal Student Aid.
+In order to renew, the student must have earned an institutional cumulative grade point aver of 2.0 on a 4.0 scale, and earned the equivalent of 12 credit hours for each term an award was received during the academic year.